|

 [ pdf ]

-- Symposium on (Self-)assembly from the Nano to the Macro Scale: State of the Art and Future Directions
+- Symposium on (Self-)assembly from the Nano to the Macro Scale: State-of-the-Art and Future Directions

 We introduce enhanced directional self-assembly (EDSA) -- a novel mechanism